mknet/rust-contact-mailer/README.md

 # rust-contact-mailer
-Microservice accepting contact form request and sends mail
+Accepts contact form request and sends mail

 ## Using crates